The AG-HVX200 is equipped with a MiniDV tape drive for shooting 4:3 and 16:9 images onto DV tape in 60i, 30p and 24p.

-With two P2 card slots, a shooter has hot-swap capability and a loop recording feature.
-To prevent missing the start of a press conference or event, the camera can be preset to pre-record (up to 7 seconds in DVCPRO and 3 seconds in DVCPRO HD.
+With two P2 card slots, a shooter has hot-swap capability and a loop-recording feature.
+To prevent missing the start of a press conference or event, the camera can be preset to pre-record (up to seven seconds in DVCPRO and three seconds in DVCPRO HD.

 The camera captures images at any of 11 rates between 12fps and 60fps.
 By using the camera to play back the recording at the normal rate, the shooter can preview the off-speed effect right on the spot, without the need for a frame rate converter.

 The camera can downconvert off-speed recordings in 720p from a P2 card and copy it to a MiniDV tape.
 This allows the user to create special off-speed effects during DV production - a technique previously possible only with a complete VariCam system.